Zaptross/suitebooks/README.md

 1. make a local environment file by copying `.env.example` and renaming the copy to `.env.local` and filling out the missing variables

+1. ensure your database is started with `docker compose --env-file ./.env.local up -d`

 1. run the development server with `yarn dev`

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.